-Germans Can Be Fined 500 Euros for Standing too Close
+Germans Can Be Fined $540 for Standing Too Close

-BERLIN (AFP) — Germans risk being fined up to 500 euros ($540) for standing too close to each other as of Friday, as officials crack down on people flouting rules brought in to control coronavirus.
+BERLIN (AFP) — Germans risk being fined up to $540 for standing too close to each other as of Friday, as officials crack down on people flouting rules brought in to control coronavirus.

 Chancellor Angela Merkel’s government has ordered people not leave their homes unless they have an exceptional reason such as grocery shopping, exercise or medical appointment.

-Gatherings of more than two people are banned and a distance of at least 1.5 meters, or 5 feet, must be kept from others at all times.
+Gatherings of more than two people are banned and a distance of at least 5 feet must be kept from others at all times.

 Similar announcements have come from across Germany’s 16 states.